errlwdfi/sf_data_science/hr_exploration/README.md

 * job_title - a job where person worked during a year

-* salary - salary paid overall
+* salary - gross salary paid

 * salary_currency - salary currency in ISO4217